sarnold/chromebooks/README.md

 Second:

-To connect to an open AP, run the following commands, otherwise run the interactive connmanctl shell to configure access.
+To connect to an open AP, see the Arch wiki section, otherwise run the interactive connmanctl shell to configure access.
 See the Arch Linux wiki for more details.